Manchester-Central/CHAOS-Shuffleboard-Widgets/README.md

 ## Debugging

-Once the `deployWidget` Gradle task copies your jar for automatic loading by Shuffleboard, you can perform some debugging.
+Once the `deployWidget` Gradle task copies our jar for automatic loading by Shuffleboard, you can perform some debugging.

 ### Non-Interactive Debugging
 Using Java API methods to output text to [STDOUT](https://en.wikipedia.org/wiki/Standard_streams "Learn about standard streams") (i.e. `System.out.println()` or similar) will be captured in output log files.
 Every time Shuffleboard runs,